Why Belize?

 Population

-Belize’s population is youthful and diverse, offering a multilingual workforce fluent in English, Spanish, and Creole.
+Belize’s population is youthful and diverse, offering a multilingual workforce with English as the offical language

 Labour Force